NCERT Exemplar Problems

 Explanation: Option ‘c’ can be easily ruled out because natural resources are not man-made.
 Option ‘a’ is ruled out because natural resources are present everywhere.

-The main cause for abundant coliform bacteria in the river Ganga is
+Question 4: The main cause for abundant coliform bacteria in the river Ganga is

 - disposal of unburnt corpses into water